-In August 2014 the Neurological & Neurosurgical Rehabilitation Research Centre “NODUS” launched its own non-profit Charitable project for wounded soldiers (the ATO participants as they are officially called), defending the sovereignty of Ukraine against the Russian invaders.
+In August 2014 NODUS, the Neurological & Neurosurgical Rehabilitation Research Centre launched its own non-profit Charity project for wounded soldiers (the ATO participants as they are officially called), defending the sovereignty of Ukraine against the Russian invaders.

 The majority of them have traumatic brain injuries (TBI) and spinal cord traumas (SCI) in the result of gunshot and mine-explosive injuries.

-In the framework of this project the medical assistance is provided to both servicemen and soldiers-volunteers, as
+In the framework of this project medical assistance is provided to both servicemen and soldiers-volunteers, as

-In 2017 this humanistic project is still being implemented by the centre, funneling our profit to treat gravely injured Ukrainian patriots.
+In 2018 this humanistic project is still being implemented by this private clinic, funnelling its own profit to treat gravely injured Ukrainian patriots.
 Many of them have become disabled with poor prospects of the future and miserable life ahead.

-As of December, 1st 2017, 154 Ukrainian soldiers received tailored rehabilitation NODUS covered 100% of treatment costs for 115 of them.
+NODUS covered 100% of treatment costs for 173 of them.

-37 soldiers were offered a 25% discount for their rehabilitation.
+46 soldiers received a 25% discount on their rehabilitation programs.

-At the present time, 702 wounded soldiers are on the “waiting list” to be admitted to the clinic for a restorative treatment & tailored rehabilitation program.
+At the present time, 696 wounded soldiers are on the “waiting list” to be admitted to the clinic for specialised treatment & tailored rehabilitation.

 As of the 1st

-December, 2017, 6 ATO participants are undergoing inpatient treatment & rehabilitation at the clinic.
+ATO participant - the out-patient treatment & rehabilitation at the clinic.

-It is known that the specialized neuro-rehabilitation is the most protracted (6 to 12 months on average), costly and highly efficient process of restoration of damaged or lost functions.
-May run up to 24 months or even more.
+It is known that the specialized neurorehabilitation is the most protracted (3 to 6-9 months on average), costly and highly efficient process of restoration of damaged or lost functions.
+May run up to 12 months or even more ( to several consecutive years).

 Substantial funds are required for the treatment and rehabilitation of patients during such long periods of time.

-To achieve the highest results in the treatment and rehabilitation of the injured men the clinic attracts funds, which it earns on rehabilitation of civilians.
+To achieve the highest results in the treatment and rehabilitation of the injuried men the clinic attracts funds, which it earns on rehabilitation of civilians.

 On August 22, 2016 the NODUS team was honored by the Ministry of Defense of Ukraine.

-However, NODUS has no any preferential rate on utility charges and taxes.
+However, NODUS has no any preferencial rates on utility charges and taxes.

-There is no any permanent source of funding from the government, charitable foundations and programs.
-Assistance is provided mostly by volunteers, private donors, the Ukrainian community abroad (Italy, Poland, USA, Switzerland) and relatives.
+No permanent source of funding from the government, charitable foundations and programs.
+Assistance is mostly provided by volunteers, private donors, the Ukrainian community abroad (Italy, Poland, USA, Switzerland) and relatives.
 Few charitable funds have recently been financing rehabilitation of a few soldiers on the in-patient treatment plan.

-BUT during the fourth year of the war funds have been depleted and it gets more and more difficult to find money for the treatment and rehabilitation of wounded soldiers.
+BUT by the fifth year of the war NODUS”s funds have been depleted, and it gets more and more difficult to find money for the treatment and tailored rehabilitation of wounded soldiers.